What is Crypto Staking: A Beginner's Guide

 Learn more about the best staking platforms.

 Some crypto platforms allow you to stake NFTs.
 This lets you profit from your NFTs without selling them.
-NFT staking uses a fixed APY, and interest is determined by the number of staked tokens.
+NFT staking has a fixed APY, and the amount of interest is based on how many tokens are staked.

 Yield Farming vs. Staking

 Here is how staking and yield farming compare: